Stringy power operations in Tate K-theory: Introduction

 where $\Sym_t$ is the total symmetric power in $K$-theory.
 This sheds some light on the fact that the roles of $t$ and $q$ become symmetric, when the right-hand side of (\ref{DMVV-Eqn}) is written in its product form

 Here the $c(i)$ are the coefficients of the Witten genus of $M$,

-Together, the results of this paper fit the DMVV formula for the Witten genus into the picture of equivariant elliptic cohomology explained above.
+To conclude this introduction, I will comment in some more detail on how this paper compares to \cite{Ganter:thesis} and \cite{DMVV}.

-In \cite{Ganter:thesis} we worked in a purely homotopy-theoretic setup and applied our results to the $\sigma$-orientation of Morava $E_2$-theory, which was shown to be $\hinf$ in \cite{Ando:Hopkins:Strickland:sigma}.
-Morava $E$-theory has no known geometric definition, and the fact that we could reproduce a DMVV-type formula for the $\sigma$-orientation suggests a deep and somewhat mysterious connection between homotopy-theoretic notions such as the $K(n)$-local categories and string-theoretic notions such as orbifold genera.
+In \cite{Ganter:thesis} I worked in a purely homotopy-theoretic setup and applied my results to the $\sigma$-orientation of Morava $E_2$-theory, which was shown to be $\hinf$ in \cite{Ando:Hopkins:Strickland:sigma}.
+Morava $E$-theory has no known geometric definition, and the fact that I could reproduce a DMVV-type formula for the $\sigma$-orientation suggests a deep and somewhat mysterious connection between homotopy-theoretic notions such as the $K(n)$-local categories and string-theoretic notions such as orbifold genera.

-The results of the paper at hand closely relate to both sides.
-At the one hand, $K_\Tate$ is an elliptic spectrum, and Devoto's equivariant versions fit into the general framework of equivariant elliptic cohomology and level structures on elliptic curves, axiomatically formalized in \cite{Ginzburg:Kapranov:Vasserot}.
+The spectrum $K_\Tate$ is related to both of these: It is an elliptic spectrum, and Devoto's equivariant versions fit into the general framework of equivariant elliptic cohomology and level structures on elliptic curves, axiomatically formalized in \cite{Ginzburg:Kapranov:Vasserot}.
 Further, when restricted to $\MU\langle6\rangle$, the Witten genus becomes the $\sigma$-orientation of $K_\Tate$ (cf.\ \cite{Ando:Hopkins:Strickland:cube}).

-At the other hand, as we have explained in \cite{Ando:French:Ganter}, the Witten genus is closely related to the genus considered by Borisov and Libgober.
+On the other hand, as we have explained in \cite{Ando:French:Ganter}, the Witten genus is closely related to the genus considered by Borisov and Libgober.
 Moreover, Devoto's definition of $K_\Dev$ was inspired by orbifold loop spaces, and so are our definitions of Thom classes and power operations.